-A treatment that has helped many children improve and even recover
+A treatment that has helped many children improve and recover from epilepsy

 Research on the ketogenic diet dates back to the 1920’s.
-It’s been scientifically verified, reported on in medical journals and helped thousands of children around the world.
-Take a look at the websites, they are inspiring.
+It’s been scientifically verified, reported on in medical journals and has helped thousands of children around the world.